iggredible/Learn-Vim/ch07_the_dot_command.md

 Any time you update (add, modify, or delete) the content of the current buffer, you are making a change.
 The exceptions are updates done by command-line commands (the commands starting with `:`) do not count as a change.

-In the first example, `cwconst<esc>` was the change.
+In the first example, `cwconst<Esc>` was the change.
 Now suppose you have this text:

 ```
 pancake, potatoes, fruit-juice,